farhanwazir/laravelgooglemaps/README.md

 # Contribution
 Proxy feature by @grimseer - Nov 22, 2016
+Fixed to load google api via https by @wissamdagher - Apr 04, 2017

 # Thank you for using!
 If you like it then click Fork!